hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 The`apitoken` is whatever you set your security token as in the installation process.

-**Network Registry:** Skip the following step if you have been or are waiting to be airdropped mHOPR & xDAI as part of the Monte Rosa release.

 (**3**) You will see a newly generated ETH & Node address.
 Use the ETH address to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node. **Your node will not start until it has been funded.**

+**Network Registry:** If you are participating in the Monte Rosa release, send the mHOPR and xDAI you have been airdropped.

 Otherwise, we recommend you fund your node with **0.01 xDai & 10 wxHOPR**.
 Remember to use the node's ETH address for this.